Home/UFC

 During his appearance on ‘The MMA Hour with Ariel Helwani’ last year, Joe Pyfer candidly spoke about his traumatic childhood and the events that led him to run away from home when he was still a teenager.
 Pyfer revealed that his life at home was marked by severe physical and verbal abuse from his father.

-Pyfer revealed, “I got beat from the time of about a year old all the way up until, and I mean beat, so I got beat like a grown man and uh, verbally, physically, my 4 sisters suffered the same thing.”
-The abuse wasn’t limited to just physical harm; it was deeply psychological as well.
+Pyfer revealed, “I got beat from the time of about a year old all the way up until, and I mean beat, so I got beat like a grown man and uh, verbally, physically, my 4 sisters suffered the same thing. abuse wasn’t limited to just physical harm; it was deeply psychological as well.
 Pyfer confessed that his father would constantly demean him, calling him a “loser” and making cruel jokes at his expense.

 The breaking point came when Pyfer’s father threatened to kill him during one of their violent encounters.
 Pyfer defended himself by shoving his father over a table.
 Fearing for his life, he fled the house and never looked back.
 “I ran out of the house and never went back,” he recounted.
-From that moment on, his father discredited and ridiculed him, further isolating Pyfer from his family; causing him to become homeless at a young age.
+From that moment on, his father discredited and ridiculed him, further isolating Pyfer from his family, causing him to become homeless at a young age.

 View this post on Instagram